Yuri05/Christoph_Tefibazumab-Model/Evaluation/Input/Content/Section3_Results_and_Discussion.md

-The PBPK model for COMPOUND was developed and verified with clinical pharmacokinetic data.
+The PBPK model for tefibazumab was evaluated with clinical PK data.

-The model was evaluated covering data from studies including in particular

-* ...
-* ...

-The model quantifies ...

 The next sections show: